Bukhari ECL issue: IHC issues notices to interior ministry, NAB - Pakistan Observer

 The report further stated that on the recommendation of the National Accountability Bureau (NAB) his name was included in the Black list.
 It said that the ministry while using the arbitrary authority had granted the PTI leader permission to travel to Saudi Arabia for Umrah.

-Sources said that PTI chairman Imran Khan had telephoned the interior secretary and ensured him about Bukhari’s return to Pakistan.
+Sources said that PTI chairman Imran Khan had telephoned the interior secretary and ensured him about Bukhari’s return to Pakistan.—INP